-Partner, knowing that with a four-card Spade suit we would have responded 1♠, raises to 3NT, not quite sure how useful his 19 points (including a singleton Jack) will be.
-At least he knows that the partnership has 25+ points between us.
+Partner, knowing that with a four-card major we would have responded 1♥ or 1♠, raises to 2NT, not knowing how useful his 18 points (including a singleton Jack) will be.
+We easily have enough to continue to game.

-West leads the ◆Q and we start off by counting our top tricks.
-On this hand, we have six "toppers" (three Spades, one Heart and two Diamonds) meaning we must hope to establish three "extras".
+West leads the ♥Q and we start off by counting our top tricks.
+On this hand, we have six "toppers" (one Spade, two Hearts and three Diamonds) meaning we must hope to establish three "extras".

-Those extra tricks certainly won't be coming from Hearts or Diamonds, so they must come from Spades and Clubs.
+Those tricks certainly won't be coming from Spades or Hearts, so they must come from Diamonds and Clubs.